ishangarg/SSW555-team-4/README.md

 cd frontend
 ```

-Once here, run the following command to download the necessary libraries:
+Our frontend service has been built using the React Native, Expo, and Typescript libraries.
+As a result, we must download these libraries to run the front end.
+Run the following command to download the necessary libraries:

 ```bash
 npm i